iancrossfield/OrCAS_target_selection/README.md

 ....
 </pre>

-Where the column "SUR" is the so-called "Sub-Neptune Underrepresentation Rate."
+Where the column "metric" is our final prioritization metric: the TSM times the SUR ("Sub-Neptune Underrepresentation Rate") divided by the total KPF observing time (kpf_tottime).